aramirezj/ngx-silent-router/README.md

 # NgxGenericTables

-The purpose of this library is to offer a wide selection of generic tools for displaying and handling data through tables powered by material with standalone components and directives

-## Note

-Note: Big part of the bundle size of the library is from material, if you are using it already, you are not going to feel the increase
+The purpose of this library is to offer a "Router" that does not have to update the urls.
+A simple component to use as a `router-outlet` , allowing you to define the routes, data that will be received, a variable and a service to handle the route and a way to listen every event of the components

 ## Installing